 #7: DRIVE THE WHITE MOUNTAINS TRAIL

 If you are looking to soak in the scenery, consider taking a drive on this 100-mile loop.
 The trail begins in North Woodstock and brings you through Franconia Notch, Bretton Woods, North Conway, and into Lincoln.
-There are many scenic vistas, trails, and shops to explore along the way and you just might see a moose or two.
+There are many scenic vistas, trails, and shops to explore and you just might see a moose, turkey, or other type of White Mountains wildlife along the way.

 Our favorite way to tackle the White Mountains Trail is to add in the other stops from this blog or pull inspiration from these Trip Ideas and make it a nature-centric extravaganza.